spacemeat/pyke/README.md

 ### So how does pyke know where to find the sources?
 Or the headers?

 Every `Phase`-derived class defines its own default options, which give a default configuration for its actions.
-As an example, one option in `CompileAndLinkPhase` is `src_dir`, which specifies the directory relative to the project root where source files can be located.
+As an example, one option in `CompileAndLinkPhase` is `src_dir`, which specifies the directory relative to the project root (actually, an achor directory, but mnore on that later) where source files can be located.
 The default is `src`, which also happens to be where `simple`'s source files are stored.
 Similarly, `simple`'s headers are stored in `include`, and `CompileAndLinkPhase` has another option named `include_dirs` which contains `[include]`.
 Note that this is a list of length one, holding the default directory where include files are to be found.
 When it comes time to build with, say, `gcc`, the `include_dirs` value becomes `-Iinclude`, and the source files are given as source arguments to `gcc`.
 There is more to the story of how directories are determined, but this suffices for the moment.

 Every option can have its default value modified or replaced.
 If your source files are stored in a different directory (say, `source` instead of `src`), you can add `'src_dir': 'source'` to the phase definition, and pyke will find the files.